simca273/SQL/README.md

 Throughout this project I enriched my SQL knowledge in:

-?
 - **Complex Query Crafting:**
 -- Learned how to use intermediate SQL commands.
--- Extracted data from PostGres database, connect it to VS Code and with SQL comands.
+-- Extracted data from a PostgreSQL database using SQL in Visual Studio Code.
-- **Data Aggregation:** Got to use GROUP BY command in practical project and get more comfatable with using it and aggregate functions like COUNT() and AVG() into my data-summarizing.
+- **Data Aggregation:** Applied GROUP BY command in practical project and aggregate functions like COUNT() and AVG() into my data-summarizing.
-- **Combine Rows:** Included combining data from two different tables to answer questions for which the necesary info wasnt in one table by using JOINs.
+- **Combine Rows:** Combined data from multiple tables using SQL JOIN operations to answer questions where the required information wasn´t available in a single table.
 - **Analytical Skills:** Leveled up my analysis skills by turning questions into SQL queries based on which I executed insights for answering the specific questions.

 **Conclusions**